-As of 2011 census, Dhanbad city had a population of 1.2 million covering an area of 355 square kilometers.
-To assess Dhanbad’s air quality, we selected a 60km x 30km domain.
+To assess Dhanbad’s air quality, we selected an airshed covering 60km x 30km.
 This domain is further segregated into 1km grids, to study the spatial variations in the emission and the pollution loads.

 Meteorology fields are important as they have a direct impact on air pollution concentrations.
 During periods of high precipitation or high speed winds, emissions from a city are swept away and do not have an impact on concentrations.
 On the other hand, during the winter months when temperatures and inversion heights are low, there is a greater impact of emissions on pollution concentrations.
 Low temperatures also affect behaviour through the need for space and water heating – which in turn has increases emissions.

 We processed the NCEP Reanalysis global meteorological fields from 2010 to 2018 through the 3D-WRF meteorological model.
 A summary of the data for one year, averaged for the city’s airshed is presented below by month.
 Download the processed data which includes information on year, month, day, hour, precipitation (mm/hour), mixing height (m), temperature (C), wind speed (m/sec), and wind direction (degrees) – key parameters which determine the intensity of dispersion of emissions.